Laf111/CEMU-Batch-Framework/README.md

 - Double automatic backup of your transferable cache and saves for each games to avoid their corruption that can occur on CEMU crash;

-- Automatic import of external transferable cache (you don't need to rename it with the right shaderCacheId of your game's region) to track broken shaderCacheId (as it happened with CEMU 1.8) and not only...
+- Automatic import of external transferable cache (you don't need to rename it with the right shaderCacheId of your game's region) to track broken shaderCacheId (as it happened with CEMU 1.8);

 - Automatic graphic packs update (check availability);